-The portfolio's average quality is good (91.5% of the group's total credit exposures were investment grade as of year-end 2019, of which 55% were rated A or above).
-The problem loan ratio was stable at $1.3\%^{5}$ at year-end 2019, and the annual cost of risk has been below 16 basis points of outstanding loans since 2012 (in 2019, Dexia reported a net release of provisions of €265 million).
-However, single-name concentration is high, implying the risk of a significant impact on the group's capital in case of an impairment on a large exposure - all the more so since Dexia Group has hardly any capacity to absorb credit losses with its recurring revenues.

-Dexia Group has particularly high concentrations in the Italian and Spanish public sectors (see Exhibit 3).
-As of year-end 2019, its exposure to the Italian public sector and the Italian sovereign represented 118% and 143%, respectively, of its Common Equity Tier 1 (CET1) capital and its exposure to the Spanish public sector represented 49% of its CET1 capital.
+The portfolio's average quality is good (91% of the group's total credit exposures were investment grade as of the end of June 2020, of which 54% were rated A or above).
+However, single-name concentration is high, implying the risk of a significant impact on the group's capital in case of an impairment on a large exposure - all the more so since Dexia group has hardly any capacity to absorb credit losses with its recurring revenue.
+Dexia group has particularly high concentrations in the Italian and Spanish public sectors (see Exhibit 3).
+As of the end of June 2020, its exposure to the Italian public sector and the Italian sovereign represented 134% and 166%, respectively, of its Common Equity Tier 1 (CET1) capital, and its exposure to the Spanish public sector represented 51% of its CET1 capital.